“The blockchain is secure.”

 Exploiting these issues offers temporary control of the main chain, allowing blocks to be smuggled in or out, ruining the integrity of the main chain.
 Choosing an appropriate confirmation period is a larger topic than can be covered in this blog post, but if the confirmation period is shorter than 3 blocks or takes only a few seconds, it’s likely insufficient.

 Wallets are both a target and a source for attacks.
 There are the standard Authentication & Authorization and Access Control issues, but those won’t be retread here.
 A diverse array of attacks can target the wallet, and they’re difficult to identify for both the attacker and the defender.
 The payoff is almost always the same: gaining control of other accounts.
-Here are a few of the more common issues:
+Here are a few of the more common issues in blockchain wallet security: